 SFX Collection (2009) Five-Star Sci-Fi: Your Guide to the Greatest Sci-Fi Films and TV Ever—A special issue of the magazine presented all the films that received a five-star rating in a popular list.

-SFX (May 2012) The Top 100 Science-Fiction, Fantasy, and Horror Movies of All Time—A fan poll selected the best 100 (actually 110) genre films of all time with an unusual number of older films for a fan poll This results in a popular list.
+SFX (May 2012) The Top 100 Science-Fiction, Fantasy, and Horror Movies of All Time—A fan poll selected the best 100 (actually 110) genre films of all time with an unusual number of older films for a fan poll.

 Sight and Sound (November 1995)—Sky TV presents its top-100 film list in an advertisement.
 By coincidence, Sky TV happens to own the rights to all the films on the list.